sblanky/autobetsi/README.md

-Development of automatic application of betsi to a directory of isotherms (`.csv`).
+Development of automatic application of betsi[^1] to a directory of isotherms (`.csv`).
 Hopes to make use of [betsi](https://github.com/nakulrampal/betsi-gui) more convenient.
 Works on Linux, (Rocky Linux 9.1 (Blue Onyx) x86_64) no idea on other systems.
 I hope it is useful to the adsorption community.

 # Installation